-If you have no set budget and you can afford a custom board, or you're a touring musician with a tech, then the Schmidt Array custom pedalboards.
+If money is no object, then we would have to recommend the Schmidt Array custom pedalboards.
 These are a favourite of professional and touring musicians around the world.
 These are incredibly sturdy and built to last.
-Of course, being so solid means it's bulky and heavy, so if space is at a premium and you don't have roadies to move your gear for you then something lighter might be more appropriate.
+Of course, being so solid means it can be bulky and heavy, so if space is at a premium and you don't have roadies to move your gear for you, something lighter might be more appropriate.